Software Engineering is a discipline that aims at producing high-quality software through a systematic, well-planned approach to software development.

 Poka-Yoke example from a manufacturing industry

-A good example of Poka-Yoke design from manufacturing industry – SIM card slot in cell phones are designed in such a way that user is allowed to insert SIM card in a correct way only.
-There is no chance for the user to make a mistake while putting SIM card in a cell phone.
+A good example of Poka-Yoke design from the manufacturing industry – SIM card slot in cell phones are designed in such a way that the user is allowed to insert SIM card in a correct way only.
+There is no chance for the user to make a mistake while putting the SIM card on a cell phone.
 This makes the design mistake proof.

 Steps to Implement a Poka-Yoke Process:

 Below are a few steps to design and implement a process to prevent Software Defects:

 - List all user scenarios or end-to-end test cases for the application.

 - Analyze all these user scenarios by asking 5-whys questions to understand the ways these scenarios can fail.

 - Once you identify the ways these user scenarios can be wrong, design and apply a Poka-Yoke technique to avoid the possible problems (For Example, this design could be a simple Unit test to check if any function was written is working properly or not).

 - Make sure the technique designed to avoid the defect is working properly by giving errors or the warning message for incorrect input or handling of the user scenario.

 - Once the trial is passed add this technique to the list of Poka-Yoke processes to be performed each time on new release/build.
 (In the above Unit testing example, once the unit test is written to check the function code, check if it is working for positive and negative values.
 When this test passes add it to ‘Unit tests’ repository to be executed each time any change is made in relevant modules)